Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 In the above screenshot, it shows that after the update, the user is again presented with two new options.
 Option 1 is to find a dog walker for another day and option 2 is to quit the app.
-If the user selects to quit the app at this point, they receive a 'Thank you and goodbye' message, as shown in the screenshot below:
+If the user selects to quit the app at this point, they receive a 'Thank you for using dogd-in-the-hood.
+Goodbye' message, as shown in the screenshot below:

 ![image](https://user-images.githubusercontent.com/68662449/163659338-ace80f5b-8321-48d3-ad25-370c7fe4b4d7.png)